tylerlong/bun-dler/README.md

 The codebase is minimal, with no hidden complexity or unnecessary magic.

-Currently it is design to bundle web applications only.
-Since in theory you don't need to bundle server side applications.

 ## Prerequisites

 This library requires [bun](https://bun.sh/docs/installation).
 Please install Bun before proceeding.